 It is perhaps, a cliche, this thing about writers and whiskey, but there is something very special about doing a reading in a bar.
 Until now, my favorite reading was at The Apple Barrel, on Frenchmen Street in New Orleans, back in 2009.
 But I think that’s going to change because I have arranged a… Continue reading KGB

 East Coast Derby Extravaganza

 A long time ago, in a galaxy far, far away, my dead Romanian ancestors were a fixture on my blog.
 You know that feeling you get when you want to post something new, but you've got nothing interesting to say?
-When that happens to me, I turn … Continue reading My Dead Romanian Ancestors Make Their First Appearance on WordPress
+When that happens to me, I turn my blog over to my dead Romanian ancestors.
+On Dead… Continue reading My Dead Romanian Ancestors Make Their First Appearance on Wordpress

 Monty Woolley was an American actor, with stage, film, TV and radio credits spanning the 1930s - 1950s.
-He is probably best known for his role in the original stage production as well as the 1942 film production of The Man Who Came to Dinner. … Continue reading Music to be Murdered By
+He is probably best known for his role in the original stage production as well as the 1942 film production of The Man Who Came to Dinner.
+Monty Woolley died in 1963, of natural causes.
+But there… Continue reading Music to be Murdered By